Clontarf Waterford Salter Point Foreshore

 - Precinct 4: Salter Point Reserve to Redmond Reserve

 There will be a variety of ways to contribute to the masterplanning process.
-Join the conversation at yoursay.southpeth.wa.gov.au
+For details visit yoursay.southpeth.wa.gov.au

 The Clontarf-Waterford-Salter Point (CWSP) Foreshore, known as the Canning River wetlands, occupies approximately 34 hectares of Canning River foreshore land.
 The area provides habitat for over 74 species of land and water birds including 14 significant bird species, 12 reptiles and 6 amphibian species.